brunokoga/Montevideo/advancedRaceGuide_dir/uncommonRaces/samsarans.md

 **Oracle's Curse** : A reincarnated oracle must choose the haunted or tongues curse at 1st level.

-**Bonus Spells** : _ [see alignment](ultimateCombat/spell_dir/seeAlignment#_see-alignment)_ (2nd, _ [detect thoughts](spell_dir/detectThoughts#_detect-thoughts)_ (4th, _ [contact other plane](spell_dir/contactOtherPlane#_contact-other-plane)_ (10th, _ [moment of prescience](spell_dir/momentOfPrescience#_moment-of-prescience)_ (16th, _ [overwhelming presence](ultimateMagic/spell_dir/overwhelmingPresence#_overwhelming-presence)_ (18th).
+**Bonus Spells** : _ [see alignment](ultimateComba_dir/spells/seeAlignment#_see-alignment)_ (2nd), _ [detect thoughts](spell_dir/detectThoughts#_detect-thoughts)_ (4th), _ [contact other plane](spells/contactOtherPlane#_contact-other-plane)_ (10th), _ [moment of prescience](spell_dir/momentOfPrescience#_moment-of-prescience)_ (16th), _ [overwhelming presence](ultimateMagic/spell_dir/overwhelmingPresence#_overwhelming-presence)_ (18th).
 These spells replace the oracle's mystery bonus spells at these levels.

 **Revelations** : A reincarnated oracle must take the following revelations at one of the listed levels.

-_Location Memories (Su_: As a swift action, you may search your past lives for memories of or insight about your current location.
-This grants you the scent ability, low-light vision, and a +2 insight bonus on [Perception](skill_dir/perception#_perception and [Survival](skill_dir/survival#_survival) checks for 1 minute.
+_Location Memories (Su)_: As a swift action, you may search your past lives for memories of or insight about your current location.
+This grants you the scent ability, low-light vision, and a +2 insight bonus on [Perception](skills/perception#_perception) and [Survival](skill_dir/survival#_survival) checks for 1 minute.
 You can use this ability a number of times per day equal to 3 + your Charisma modifier.
 You must take this revelation at 1st level or 3rd level.

-_Spirit Memories (Su_: Once per day, you call upon the unfulfilled desires and goals of your past lives and project their frustration and despair through your eyes at a target.
+_Spirit Memories (Su)_: Once per day, you call upon the unfulfilled desires and goals of your past lives and project their frustration and despair through your eyes at a target.
 This is a gaze attack affecting one creature.
 The target must make a Will save (DC 10 + 1/2 your oracle level + your Charisma modifier) or be sickened and staggered for 1 round.
 This is a mind-affecting compulsion effect.
 You can use this ability a number of times per day equal to 3 + your Charisma modifier.
 You must take this revelation at 1st, 3rd, or 7th level.

 # New Racial Rules